 The current tree removal work is expected to take a few weeks, but it should be done during the week and daytime hours.
 There may be noise and dust, and there will be intermittent lane shifts and temporary lane reductions as the work is completed, weather permitting.
 Flaggers, signs and barriers will guide motorists.

 Please use caution as you travel through the area.

 Private utility work

-In addition to the county’s reconstruction efforts, private utility companies are also active in the area.
-They are splicing, relocating and placing new service lines along Wayzata Boulevard in Long Lake and Orono.
+In addition to the county’s reconstruction efforts, private utility companies will also be active in the area.
+They will be relocating and placing new service lines along Wayzata Boulevard in Long Lake and Orono.